etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-1.rst

      3.7.5
    * 3.8.0 (set by /Users/etijskens/.pyenv/version)

-Thus, I have the latest patch of the of 3.6, 3.7 and 3.8 (at the time of writing, at least).
-I choose 3.8.0 as the default one (as marked by the '*' in front of it), because I want to profit from new developments.
-I abandoned 2.7 many years ago.
+The asterisk marks the default Python.
 You can set the default Python version as ``pyenv global <version>``.
-In this way i also keep my system Python version clean.
+It is good practice not to make the system Python default.
+In that way you cannot accidentally wreck your system Python.

-Since Python 3.8.0 is the default Python, without any special measures, if I launch Python, it will be 3.8.0.
-If I want to carry out the development of the ET-dot project in another version, e.g. 3.7.5, I must set a local python version in the project directory:
+Since Python 3.8.0 is the default Python, without any special measures, if you launch Python, it will be 3.8.0.
+If you want to carry out the development of the ET-dot project in another version, e.g. 3.7.5, you must set a local python version in the project directory:

 .. code-block:: bash